jgoizueta/tinnitus/README.md

 ### Project files

-- `tinnitus_sound_therapy.py` - Main CLI tool for generating therapeutic stimuli
+- `tinnitus_sound_therapy.py` - Main CLI tool for generating therapeutic and assessment stimuli
-- `hearing_assessment_stimuli.py` - CLI tool for hearing assessment stimuli generation
 - `test_implementation.py` - Test suite to verify functionality
 - `requirements.txt` - Python dependencies for pip
 - `pyproject.toml` - Modern Python project configuration for uv

 ## Usage

-This project provides two CLI tools for generating different types of audio stimuli for tinnitus research and therapy.
+This project provides a comprehensive CLI tool for generating different types of audio stimuli for tinnitus research and therapy.

-### 1. Therapeutic Stimuli Generation (`tinnitus_sound_therapy.py`)
+### 1. Therapeutic Stimuli Generation

-This is the main tool for generating therapeutic audio stimuli with various modulation types.
+The main tool can generate therapeutic audio stimuli with various modulation types using frequency or band-specific targeting.

 #### Basic Usage